Loujain Al-Hathloul wins Vaclav Havel Human Rights Prize | DW | 19.04.2021

 The 800-year-old Drukpa nunnery mixes meditation with martial arts as a means of empowering its women

-The YIHR in the Balkans, founded in 2003, describes itself as a group campaigning for justice, equality, democracy and peace; it places particular importance on building cooperation between young activists from different countries and communities in the Balkans.
+The YIHR, founded 2003 in the Balkans, describes itself as a group campaigning for justice, equality, democracy and peace; it places particular importance on building cooperation between young activists from different countries and communities in the Balkans.

 Vaclav Havel was at the forefront of the 1989 revolution that toppled four decades of communist rule in Czechoslovakia before he became president.